peterentwistle/requests/README.md

 - [PATCH](#patch)
 - [DELETE](#delete)

-Further HTTP request methods are going to be implemented soon.
+Further HTTP request methods will be implemented at a later date.

 ---